tranquilit/WAPT-Documentation/source/wapt-usage/wapt-selfservice.rst

   Feature only available with WAPT **Enterprise**.

+Logo
+""""

 It is possible to change the logo that appears in the self-service interface This will allow you to display the logo of your Organization for example.

 To do this, simply place the logo you want in :file:`<wapt>\\templates\\waptself-logo.png`

 .. note::

    It is highly recommended to use a :mimetype:`.png` file with a *200 x 150px* resolution.

+Categories
+""""""""""

+Default categories are

+* Internet

+* Utilities

+* Messaging

+* Security

+* System and network

+* Storage

+* Media

+* Development

+* Office​​

+But you can create your own category easily by filling the :file:`control` file's section at :guilabel:`categories` and write anything, **Self-Service software WAPT** will automatically take it.

 Video of WAPT self-service feature in action
 --------------------------------------------